ansible/galaxy_ng/docs/community/api_v3.md

 # Galaxy V3 API

-The following sections describe the API endpoints that are relevant to the Galaxy NG API. if you have questions or looking for help please post to the Matrix Channel `#galaxy:ansible.com` or IRC `#ansible-galaxy`
+The following sections describe the API endpoints that are relevant to the Galaxy NG API. if you have questions or looking for help please post to the [Ansible forum](https://forum.ansible.com/c/help/6) with the appropriate tags; for example, `ansible-galaxy` or `galaxy-ng`.

 ## Authentication